 El Salvador Clinic

-Today, as a full-service clinic for all ages, it treats an average of about 4,000 individual patients each month.
+Today, as a full-service clinic for all ages, it serves about 60,000 patients.

 General Medicine, Pediatrics, Gynecology, Obstetrics, Dentistry, Internal Medicine, Psychology, Nutrition, Physiotherapy, Mammography, X-Ray Services, Ultrasound, Electrocardiograms, Audiometry, Clinical Laboratory Testing, Respiratory Therapy, Bone Density Screening, Minor Surgery, Dermatology, Pulmonology and Visual Health as well as Pharmacy Services.